 The UMBC Cyber Defense Lab (CDL) is a place where students, faculty, and affiliates carry out cybersecurity research.
-Current projects include high-integrity voting, protocol analysis, and cybersecurity education.
+Current projects include high-integrity election systems, protocol analysis, and cybersecurity education.
 Physically we are located in ITE 228 on the UMBC main campus.
 Current sponsors include NSF, DoD, and the Hrabowski Fund for Innovation.
 We welcome new members (at all levels BS-PhD).

 The CDL meets bi-weekly Fridays during Fall and Spring semesters remotely at noon EST on Webex (umbc.webex.com/meet/sherman) for talks by lab members and guests on ongoing research projects.
 Anyone is welcome to attend.